-Category 2 - Restricted Waters - Waters approved to be recreationally stocked with trout that have been identified as containing areas of high conservation value in sections of the waterway.
-These waters may include tributaries and/ or sections of the waterway where the recreational stocking of trout will not be approved if populations of threatened or protected species or areas of special significance are threatened by the introduction of trout.
+Category 2 - Restricted Waters - Waters that may be approved to be recreationally stocked with trout, as deemed acceptable by a translocation risk assessment process.
+Restricted waters have been identified as containing areas of high conservation value in sections of the waterway.
+These waters may include tributaries and/or sections of the waterway where the recreational stocking of trout will not be approved if populations of threatened or protected species, or areas of special significance are threatened by the introduction of trout.
 The waters in this category have also had a clear history of recreational stocking.

 Category 3 - Open Waters - Waters that are approved to be recreationally stocked with trout.
-The waters provided for in this category have been identified as areas of lower conservation value where the introduction of trout will have lower impact on the existing ecosystem.
+The waters provided for in this category have been identified as areas of lower conservation value, where the introduction of trout will have lower impact on the existing ecosystem.
 These waters have a clear history of recreational stocking.